Geoffrey D. Stephenson: Fatal crash

 Air Commodore Stephenson headed a six-man team from the central fighter establishment, RAF, whose headquarters are at RAF West Raynham near Fakenham, Norfolk.
 They were at Eglin Air Force Base, Florida, home of the Air Proving Ground Center, on an exchange tour.

 On 8 November 1954, Air Commodore Stephenson was flying a USAF F-100A-10-NA Super Sabre, 53-1534, near Auxiliary Field 2 of Eglin Air Force Base, Florida.
 He was flying at 13,000 ft as he joined formation with another F-100, flown by Capt.
 Lonnie R. Moore, jet ace of the Korean campaign, when his fighter dropped into a steep spiral, impacting at ~14:14 in a pine forest on the Eglin Reservation, one mile NE of the runway of Pierce Field, Auxiliary Fld.
-2.
+2. Stephenson was killed instantly.
+The F-100A Super Sabre was a new jet fighter design.
+Several aircraft design and equipment failures were later identified in the crash inquiry, and the F-100 was grounded by the USAF until the design flaws were corrected.

 Funeral

 Memorial services were held at 0900 hrs. at the Eglin Base chapel on 10 November 1954, conducted by the Rev. Johnson H. Pace of St. Simons on the Sound church, Fort Walton Beach, Florida, and attended by Air Vice-Marshal R. L. R. Atcherley, chief of the Chief Joint British Services Mission to the United States, who arrived from Washington on the night of 9 November; Major General Patrick W Timberlake, commander of the Air Proving Ground Command; Brig.
 Gen. Daniel S. Campbell, deputy commander of the APGC; six Royal Air Force officers who were touring the U.S. with the Air Commodore; and key staff officers of the APGC.
 At 1200 hrs., the party of Air Commodore Stephenson, accompanied by 30 RAF and USAF officers, flew to Maxwell Air Force Base, Montgomery, Alabama, for interment at the Royal Air Force plot there.
 British armed forces traditionally bury their dead where they fall.
 There has been an RAF squad at Maxwell since World War II.